MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/enable-power-platform-integration.md

 > Enabling Power Platform integration adds a new Dataverse database to the initial Power Platform environment described above.
 If your organization already has a Dataverse instance you want to connect to the Finance and Operations environment, **do not enable** Power Platform integration during environment creation in LCS.
 You will be able to connect to an existing Power Platform environment using the **Setup** button after the Finance and Operations environment is finished deploying.

 > [!IMPORTANT]
 > Power Platform integration is **irreversible** and the link cannot be changed or removed.
 As part of the setup, you are connecting your Finance and Operations environment to a Power Platform environment.
 Runtime features like virtual entities, business events, and dual-write all depend on this connection, and thus it cannot be removed until you delete the Finance and Operations environment.
-This is similar to applying a Service Update from Microsoft, you cannot undo this action outside of redeploying the environment.
+This is similar to applying a service update from Microsoft.
+You cannot undo this action outside of redeploying the environment.

 When you set up a new Finance and Operations apps environment in LCS, the deployment wizard includes several sections where you can set values.
 One of those sections is named **Power Platform Integration**.